All Episodes

 What are her monuments?

-North Korea, Iran, Benghazi, Latin America, somebody give me a foreign policy success story.
+North Korea, Iran, Benghazi, Latin America, somebody, give me a foreign policy success story.

 We're still in Afghanistan.

-Where, you know, monuments to her success, where are they?
+Monuments to her success, where are they?

-Now, free market, I guess.
+Now, free market, I guess, for some people.

-For some people, it remains a free market.
+It remains a free market.

 She can write them down, write whatever she wants, have it ghostwritten, whatever, and people buy it and everybody's happy.

-But the working title of this book ought to be What Difference Did I Make?
+But the working title of this book ought to be, what difference did I make?

-I mean, that's the working title of Mrs. Clinton's time as secretary say, what difference did I make?
+I mean, that's the working title of Mrs. Clinton's time as secretary.

 How I passed off my utter failures to John Kerry.